 1. Educate yourself about your vehicle.

 At the very minimum, read the owner’s manual; familiarize yourself with the vehicle’s basic equipment and the manufacturer’s recommended maintenance schedules.
 Learning the functions of the vehicle’s basic systems or parts is also a good idea.
-For example, knowing the basic functions of the battery, starter and alternator, or the components of the “drivetrain” or the basic type steering, suspension and braking systems of the vehicle better enables an owner to understand maintenance and potential diagnoses of problems with these systems.
+For example, knowing the basic functions of the battery, starter, and alternator, or the components of the “drivetrain” or the basic type steering, suspension and braking systems of the vehicle better enables an owner to understand maintenance and potential diagnoses of problems with these systems.

 Many car owners could avoid unexpected breakdowns and costly repairs by following the maintenance schedule recommended by the vehicle manufacturer and by regularly checking the vehicle’s “vital signs.”
-Doing these little chores helps you learn about the vehicle, too.
+Doing these little chores helps you learn about the car, too.
 Every time you gas up: Check oil and coolant levels and tire pressure.
 As recommended: change oil and filters; balance and rotate tires; service radiator/coolant; service brakes.
-Check tread on tires every two months.
+Check the tread on tires every two months.

 3. Pay attention to the vehicle’s performance.